 - Couple dashes of sea salt

 - 1 scoop/2 Tablespoons grassfed gelatin (click that link for my favorite kind)

 - Another 1/2 cup HOT water

 None of these ingredients need to be exact.
 In a medium-sized saucepan over medium heat, add everything but the gelatin and the last 1/2 cup of hot water.
 Boil for 20 minutes or so, until cranberries break up and it begins to look like cranberry sauce.
 While it's boiling, in a separate bowl mix the hot water and gelatin together with a whisk, and then stir it into the cranberries.
 (If lumps form, pour the water/gelatin mixture through a strainer into the pan of cranberries, but if your water is hot and you whisk quickly, it should be fine.)
-NOTE that if you want it totally smooth you can strain it with a fine mesh strainer, but I like the little bits of tart cranberry fruit in there and don't mind the occasional seed.
+NOTE that if you want your cranberry gelatin totally smooth you can strain it with a fine mesh strainer, but I like the little bits of tart cranberry fruit in there and don't mind the occasional seed.

 I like to eat it while it's hot, but after you refrigerate it sets up nicely and forms a beautiful cranberry gelatin.
 It keeps nicely in the fridge so it's a great make-ahead dish for Thanksgiving or Christmas!